amilajack/eslint-plugin-compat/README.md

 ```

 ## Inspiration
+Toolchains for native platforms, like iOS and Android, have had API linting from the start.
+It's about time that the web had similar tooling.

-This project was inspired by a two hour argument I had with someone on the experience of web development and if it is terrible or not.
+This project was inspired by a two hour conversation I had with someone on the experience of web development and if it is terrible or not.
 The premise they argued was that `x` browser doesn't support `y` feature while `z` browser does.
 Eventually, I agreed with him on this and checked made this plugin to save web developers from having to memorize browser compatibility of specs.